Jofra Archer would strengthen England's World Cup hopes, says Nasser Hussain

 The Barbados-born all-rounder, who plays for Sussex, is due to become eligible for England next month and is under consideration for a place in their squad for the World Cup, which begins in May.

-Hussain feels the prospect of Archer's selection will help to keep the rest of Eoin Morgan's side on their toes during the ODI series against Windies that gets under way on Wednesday, live on Sky Sports.
+Hussain feels the prospect of Archer's selection will help to keep the rest of Eoin Morgan's side on their toes during the ODI series against Windies that starts on Wednesday, live on Sky Sports Cricket from 2.30pm.

 W Indies vs England